Brane actions, Categorification of Gromov-Witten theory and Quantum K-theory: Brane actions

 \begin{example}

 At the same time, when working with derived stacks which have compactly generated derived categories of quasi-coherent sheaves, $\Qcoh$ provides a monoidal $\infty$-functor $(\dst)^{op}\to \dgcontk$ where $\dgcont$ is the $(\infty,2)$-category of $k$-linear presentable dg-categories together with continuous functors as 1-morphisms.
-For nice enough derived stacks, this functor factors through the sub-category of dg-categories having a compact generator and satisfies the pullback-pushfoward base-change and the $(\infty,2)$-monoidal universal property of correspondences tells us that $\Qcoh$ factors as a monoidal functor
+For nice enough derived stacks, such as the notion of perfect stacks introduced in \cite[Section 3.1]{MR2669705}, this functor factors through the sub-category of compactly generated dg-categories and satisfies the pullback-pushfoward base-change and the $(\infty,2)$-monoidal universal property of correspondences tells us that $\Qcoh$ factors as a monoidal functor

 We restrict to the maximal $(\infty,1)$-categories and obtain a monoidal functor